lanreakinosuntoye/Selenium_scrapping-project/README.md

-# web_design
+Selenium Project
-This project is abput crating a kinikan using html and css
+This project is about crating a kinikan using html and css